pabloscript/my_online_resume/README.md

 8. index.html

-I'm still working on this project, so there are a few things to be changed:
+I'm still working on this project in occasional pieces of free time, so there are a few things to be improved:
-- add English version of menu
-- put language switching in a loop
-- update all smooth scrolling events, because they work only on Chrome
+- smooth scrolling events (arrows and nav anchors) do not work in Firefox
+- smooth scrolling event for mouse wheel works fine at first, but eventually it hangs up the browser

 Author:
 Pawel Kozicki